-P.2 A Malling 9 x Common Antonovka hybrid from the great Polish rootstock breeding program at Skierniewice.
+P.18 A Malling 4 x Common Antonovka hybrid from the great Polish rootstock breeding program at Skierniewice.
 (No, the "P" doesn't stand for "Polish" or "Poland", but for the Polish word for rootstock.)
-Slightly less vigorous than Malling 26.
-Almost as winter hardy as Antonovka.
-Resistant to collar rot; susceptible to fire blight and woollies.
-Anchorage similar to M.26.
-Very productive.
+Slightly more vigorous than Budagovsky 118, about 95% of standard.
+Extremely winter-hardy, as well as tolerant of "wet feet".
+Resistant to collar rot, scab, mildew, and gall; intermediate tolerance to fireblight.
+No burrknot tendencies!

 ANTONOVKA This seedling rootstock is grown from seeds imported from Poland.
 Full "standard" vigor.
 Very winter-hardy.
 Has been our major rootstock for conservation plantings.

 NOVOLE An introduction from the Geneva rootstock breeding program, Novole has a "non-preference" type of resistance to meadow voles and pine voles ("orchard mice").
 Very vigorous; best used as a root-and-trunk stock, with a dwarfing interstem interposed about 16 inches above the ground.
 Virus-sensitive; all components must be virus-free.
 Resistant to fire blight and collar rot.
 Available sometime in the future as a rootstock